ohscar/rmalloc/doc/paper/simulating-locking.rst

    :label:`appendixlockinglifetime` Simulated lifetime calculations by varying the values of input parameters.

-Clockwise from upper left corner, we see that lock status (i.e. lifetime > 0) varies if the current handle is less than 30% of the ops, and if it's less than 50%, it'll diverge towards always being locked -- which is sound, since any object that is accessed so often is likely to be locked during its lifetime.
-With sink equal to or larger than float, a very jagged graph is produced where the current object is locked/unlocked continously.
+Clockwise from upper left corner, we see that lock status (i.e. life > 0) varies if the current handle is less than 30% of the ops, and if it's less than 50%, it'll diverge towards always being locked -- which is sound, since any object that is accessed so often is likely to be locked during its lifetime.
+With sink equal to or larger than float, a jagged graph is produced where the current object is constantly locked/unlocked.
 A real-world application would want to lock the object once per tight loop and keep it locked until done, instead of continuously locking/unlocking the handle inside the loop.
 The time under the graph where lifetime is non-zero is one iteration of the loop.

-When all ops have been processed they are written out to a new file that in addition to the regular ops also contains detailed locking information.
+When all ops have been processed, they are written out to a new file that in addition to the regular ops also contains detailed locking information.
 Since the number of objects is large and the calculation is independent of other objects, the process can be broken down into smaller tasks.
-This is done using the Python ``multiprocessing`` module, and by recording start and stop indices (based on the New or Free ops, respectively) into the input list, the list of start indices can be broken down into smaller parts to maximize usage of multi-core systems making processing the entire input file faster on the order of the number of available cores.
+This is done using the Python ``multiprocessing`` module.
+By recording start and stop indices (based on the New or Free ops, respectively) into the input list, the list of start indices can be broken down into smaller parts to maximize usage of multi-core systems.
 To saturate the CPU, the tools automatically pick the number of cores plus two as the number of worker threads.

 In the case of no corresponding Free operation for the block, no lifetime calculation is done, i.e. it is assumed to be unlocked.
-This is a limitation of the calculation based on the observation of applications that have a large amount of objects that are never explicitly freed, and assuming a lifetime of the entire application would be incorrect.
-An implicit free could be inserted at the point of the last memory access, however it is not implemented.
+This is a limitation of the calculation based on the observation of applications that have a large amount of objects that are never explicitly freed.
+An implicit free could be inserted at the point of the last memory access, but it is not implemented.

 .. raw:: comment-todo